 Otto Brown Neighborhood Park

-Construction is underway on Otto Brown Neighborhood Park, which will be the 31st park built as part of the Greater Clark Parks District.
+Construction started earlier this year on Otto Brown Neighborhood Park, which will be the 31st park built as part of the Greater Clark Parks District.

 The park will include a perimeter asphalt path, sports court, nature play area, play equipment, wood chip loop paths, picnic tables and benches.
 The park was designed with a natural theme that preserves the area's vegetation and overall character.